go-pound/go-pound-soul-sand/README.md

 packwiz modrinth install https://modrinth.com/mod/fabric-api/version/9nx74dYD
 ```

+If you commit changes, please add release notes to [the changelog](/CHANGELOG.md).

 ## Versioning

 Go Pound Soul Sand is [semantically versioned](https://semver.org).
 The [build metadata field](https://semver.org/#spec-item-10) is used to denote the compatible version of Minecraft.
 For example: